shamansir/flat-surface-shader/README.md

+**THIS IS A HACKED VERSION INTENDED FOR PERSONAL USE, PREFER THE ORIGINAL ONE INSTEAD**

 # Flat Surface Shader [FSS]

 Simple, lightweight **Flat Surface Shader** written in **JavaScript** for rendering lit **Triangles** to a number of contexts.
 Currently there is support for **WebGL**, **Canvas 2D** and **SVG**.
 Check out this [demo][demo] to see it in action.